Iran pushes nuclear deal as U.S. lawmaker aims to stop it

-With both Tehran and Washington facing stiff opposition to the accord, U.S. Defense Secretary Ash Carter travelled to Saudi Arabia in the hope of reassuring leaders there who fear their arch-rival Iran will make major mischief in the region.
+With both Tehran and Washington facing stiff opposition to the accord, U.S. Defense Secretary Ash Carter arrived in Saudi Arabia in the hope of reassuring leaders there who fear their arch-rival Iran will make major mischief in the region.

-Last week's agreement was a big success for both U.S. President Barack Obama and Iranian President Hassan Rouhani.
-But both have to promote it to influential hardliners in countries that have been enemies for decades.
-Under the deal between the United States, the European Union and five major powers, Iran accepted curbs on its nuclear programme in return for an easing of sanctions that have crippled its economy.

-In Washington, the Republican speaker of the House of Representatives, John Boehner, was deeply sceptical.
-Boehner said that "because a bad deal threatens the security of the American people, we're going to do everything possible to stop it."
+In Washington, the Republican speaker of the House of Representatives, John Boehner, was deeply skeptical.

-Obama, a Democrat, and other top officials began a full-bore effort to persuade sceptical lawmakers not to fight the deal, but meetings with all 435 members of the House of Representatives seemed to make little headway.

-As he walked into a closed-door meeting with members of the Republican-controlled House, Secretary of State John Kerry said he was looking forward to answering House members’ questions.

 Ayatollah Ali Khamenei, the highest authority in Iran, told supporters on Saturday that U.S. policies in the region were "180 degrees" opposed to Tehran's, in a speech punctuated by chants of "Death to America" and "Death to Israel".